whyboris/utilitarianism.net/content/glossary.md

 <details>
 <summary>Utility monster<span class="icon"></span></summary>

-The utility monster is a thought experiment devised by Robert Nozick to criticize utilitarianism.[^38] Nozick imagines a hypothetical being, the utility monster, which has the capacity for generating much higher levels of wellbeing than anyone else.
-From a utilitarian perspective, Nozick writes, the existence of such a being would require providing it with immense resources to increase its wellbeing, even at significant sacrifice to others.
+The utility monster is a thought experiment devised by Robert Nozick to criticize utilitarianism.[^38] Nozick imagines a hypothetical being, the utility monster, which has the capacity for generating much higher levels of well-being than anyone else.
+From a utilitarian perspective, Nozick writes, the existence of such a being would require providing it with immense resources to increase its well-being, even at significant sacrifice to others.

 For a utilitarian critique, see: